linode/docs/docs/web-servers/lamp/lamp-on-ubuntu-14-04.md

     {{< note >}}
-The `ErrorLog` and `CustomLog` entries are suggested for more fine-grained logging, but are not required.
+The `ErrorLog` and `CustomLog` entries are suggested for more fine-grained logging but are not required.
 If they are defined (as shown above), the `logs` directories must be created before you restart Apache.
 {{< /note >}}

 2. Create the above-referenced directories: